sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-edit-customer/cp-mobile-dev-kit-edit-customer.md

 ![MDK](img_8.11.png)

-**Congratulations**!
-You have successfully modified a Customer Record and you are now all set to [Define a Validation Rule in an MDK App](cp-mobile-dev-kit-add-validation).
+**Congratulations!** You have successfully modified a Customer Record and you are now all set to [Define a Validation Rule in an MDK App](cp-mobile-dev-kit-add-validation).

 [VALIDATE_1]
 [ACCORDION-END]